Arnifabiziagne/Panorama/README.md

-Panorama_graph project : tools to manipulate and visualize pangenomes variation graphs.
+Panorama project : tools to manipulate and visualize pangenomes variation graphs.

 # Overview
-Panorama_graph is based on a graph database modelisation (neo4j) from a gfa graph.
+Panorama is based on a graph database modelisation (neo4j) from a gfa graph.
 It allows the following functionalities :
 - Load a GFA file into a neo4j database (including optionnal annotations if present)
 - Compute shared regions between a set of selected haplotypes